Biological facts every girl must know

 Instead of continuing to shroud the topic of menstruation in shame and stigmatisation, Pakistan should encourage a dialogue that normalises a girl’s coming of age and helps her to understand the natural and normal changes taking place in her body.
 Technology can help, with online platforms conveying useful information about menstrual health and hygiene, among many other topics.
 It helps that pandemic-related restrictions pushed many Pakistanis to install Wi-Fi connectivity, buy smartphones and use online channels for information and shopping.

 Putting information online is certainly no panacea in and of itself.
 Information may be inaccurate or incomplete, or it may be too technical or lack proper context.
 But some online tools strike the right note, presenting information in a useful format to which young girls can relate.
-One such digital tool is #HelpSaira, developed by myself in collaboration with the East-West Center, Hawaii and with technical support from the Center for Communication Programs Pakistan, a public relations organisation.
+One such digital tool is #HelpSaira, developed by myself in collaboration with the East West Center, Hawaii and with technical support from Center for Communication Programs Pakistan, a public relations organisation.

 The #HelpSaira exists in English and Urdu versions.
 Saira is a fictional adolescent girl – presented as an illustrated character – who is confronting menstruation.
 The digital tool shows her in a school with other girls.
 It invites visitors to “help Saira” by answering some basic questions about what menstruation is and how to maintain good hygiene.
 The idea is to correct and reinforce users’ knowledge in regard to biological facts and about hygiene practices.
-The correct answers are provided in the storyline as users respond to scenes.
+The correct answers are provided in the storyline as user respond to scenes.

 The format of #HelpSaira is a three-episode, interactive story.
 It starts with Saira getting her period for the first time.
 Like most other girls, she doesn’t know what is happening to her and how to deal with it.
 The story shows Saira receiving help and advice from her family, friends, and teacher.
 Toward the end of the series, she becomes a source of help to others: She advocates for all girls to be informed about menstruation and for her school to offer sanitary pads and appropriate bathroom facilities for menstruating girls.